 - Transparency: third parties should be transparent about how they are using a consumer’s financial data.

-- Traceability: consumers should be able to trace how their data is being used and dispute records.
+- Traceability: consumers should be able to trace the routes data takes along the data sharing network.

 - Security: the consumer’s financial data should always be protected with secure connections and trustworthy parties.